chandra-vv/genai_portfolio/README.md

 # ✅ Generative AI Engineering

-This repository is a hands-on **Generative AI Engineering** that demonstrates the progressive design, implementation, and orchestration of LLM-powered systems — starting from basic prompt engineering and culminating in a production-style multi-agent assistant.
+This repository is a hands-on **Generative AI Engineering portfolio** that demonstrates the progressive design, implementation, and orchestration of LLM-powered systems — starting from basic prompt engineering and culminating in a production-style multi-agent assistant.

 The projects are intentionally organized as step-by-step learning modules.
 Each folder focuses on solving a specific real-world limitation of Large Language Models (LLMs) and introduces the architectural patterns required to overcome it (retrieval, memory, orchestration, and agents).

 ---

 ## 🧭 Repository Structure

+Each project folder contains its own README with detailed architecture, execution steps, and learning outcomes.

 | Folder                        | Description                                                                     |